Scratched DVD in Desktop Computer Drive

 Once the damage has been assessed, the appropriate tools and techniques can be employed to repair the disc and retrieve the data.
 This may involve physical repairs to the disc surface, using specialized software to bypass damaged areas, or extracting data from fragmented media.
 Successful data recovery depends on the severity of the damage, the type of data stored on the disc, and the expertise of the data recovery professional.

-Tools and Techniques for Disc Repair and Data Retrieval
+Techniques for Disc Repair and Data Retrieval

 Optical Disc Recovery